murthylab/codex/README.md

-# CoDE - Connectome Data Explorer for FlyWire
+# CoDEx - Connectome Data Explorer for FlyWire

 ## Description
 Flask web app for finding and analyzing neurons/cells proofread by the FlyWire community (see flywire.ai).